Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Dimensional crossover

-We can quantify this effect by inspecting the localisation length $\xi_E$ across this transition, as shown in Fig.~\ref{SCWvarff0_15}.
-Indeed, as the valley lines move further apart, localisation weakens, manifesting as a larger localisation length.
-The same trend is seen in $\xi_D$ computed from LLT for the given parameters.
+We can quantify this effect by inspecting the mean distance between the valley lines $\bar{D}$ (closely connected to the localisation length) across this transition, as shown in Fig.~\ref{Dbar_of_W}.
+Indeed, as the valley lines move further apart, localisation weakens, manifesting as a larger distance between the valley lines.
 Since this is a finite-size effect, it is much weaker than the dependence on the noise parameters, for example, and requires rather strong Anderson localisation to resolve the trend.
-It also depends on $\bar{D}$ compared to system size, so it is quite easy to find parameters where the trend is drowned out in the fluctuations; it is, however, undoubtedly real.
+It also depends on $\bar{D}$ compared to system size, so it is quite easy to find parameters where the trend is drowned out in the fluctuations; it is, however, undoubtedly real (we have seen the same pattern emerge for many parameter values).
 This can be confirmed via time-dependent simulations, using a translating 1D Gaussian in the transmissive scenario, measuring the flow rate out of the channel.
 This data is displayed in Fig.~\ref{Wrho}, and reveals the same trend: localisation weakens with increasing $W$, resulting in a higher transmission through the channel.
 Note that this finite size effect would not be visible in the flow rate as a function of $L$ (even though it is present if $L<\bar{D}$) because of the explicit dependence of $\rho$ on $L$ which is exponential and completely eclipses this weak trend.
-The reason it is clearly resolvable as a function of the width is because $\rho$ has no explicit dependence on $W$ -- only through $\xi$.
+The reason it is clearly resolvable as a function of the width is because $\rho$ has no explicit dependence on $W$ -- only through $\bar{\xi}$ (the length-scale of exponential decay of $\rho(L)$).

 To conclude, while finite-size effects of localisation properties have been extensively studied previously (and are consistent with our findings), our work here constitutes the first clear explanation of \textit{why} they occur.
 This is exclusively due to the conceptual and computational power of LLT to (a) elucidate the significance of the valley network to localisation and (b) access the mean distance between the valley lines, which is the relevant length scale to be compared to system size.